keirans/keirans.github.io/posts/Cloud_ADRs/index.md

 Within our environment, we created the ADR git repository and opted to use the simple [ADR Tools](https://github.com/npryce/adr-tools) to automate the management of the ADR files in conjunction with Github to keep the process consistent.

-We then worked with the development team to define a backlog of problematic and missing standards that were causing developer friction in which we started working through to assist the development team, and held a series of team workshops to bring attention and alignment to them as they were phased in.
+We then worked with the development team to define a backlog of problematic and missing standards that were causing developer friction of which we started working through to assist the development team, and held a series of team workshops to bring attention and alignment to them as they were phased in.

 Out initial ADR's for the AWS platform included: